 Lee County has been particularly deadly this week.
 Roberto Lopez's death was one of four fatalities that occurred in auto accidents over the last two days, according to News Press.
 In addition to Lopez's death, three additional individuals died last weekend.

 The pain of parents who have lost a child is immeasurable.
-At Greg Coleman Law, our wrongful death attorneys have worked with clients dealing with fatal accidents in their families.
+At Greg Coleman Law, the wrongful death attorneys in Knoxville have worked with clients dealing with fatal accidents in their families.
 We have witnessed, firsthand their pain, and we send our deepest condolences to the Lopez family.